angus-mackenzie/ASD-Notes/Practice.md

 <details>
 <summary>2.1</summary>

-* Incremental Planning - requirements are recorded on story cards and the stories to be included in a release are determined by th etime available and their relative prioroity.
+* Incremental Planning - requirements are recorded on story cards and the stories to be included in a release are determined by the time available and their relative priority.
 The developers break these stories into development 'Tasks'
-* Small Releases - The minimal useful set of functionality that provides business value is developed first.
-Releases of the system are frequ
+* Small Releases - the minimal useful set of functionality that provides business value is developed first.
+Releases of the system are frequent and incrementally add functionality to the previous release.
 * Simple Design - enough design is carried out to meet the current requirements and no more.
 * Test-first Development - an automated unit test framework is used to write tests for a new piece of functionality before that functionality itself is implemented.
 * Refactoring - all developers are expected to refactor the code continuously as soon as possible code improvements are found.
 This keeps the code simple and maintainable.